 4. Santa Catalina Monastery

-Just a short walk from the Machu Picchu Museum, the Santa Catalina Monastery stands prominently.
+Just a short walk from the Machu Picchu Museum in Cusco, the Santa Catalina Monastery stands prominently.
 Established in 1605, this former convent originally housed Dominican nuns and has since been converted into a captivating museum that welcomes the public.
 Within its walls, you can wander through courtyards decorated with stone arches, explore ancient monastic cells, and view an impressive collection of sacred art featuring pieces from the Cusqueña School.

 This peaceful retreat is not only highlighted by its architecture and art but also by its contribution to the social and religious life of Cusco during the colonial period.